Offirmo/web-tech-experiments/blg/javascript-daily/mod-floating.md

 For more information, check out the [full documentation](https://haroen.me/floating.js/doc/).

-Thanks [Haroen Viaene](https://github.com/Haroenv) and Merry Christmas to everyone !
+Thanks [Haroen Viaene](https://github.com/Haroenv), thank you amazing readers, and Merry Christmas to everyone !